 The measles rash appears as small red spots, some of which may be raised.
 Clusters of spots give the skin a blotchy red appearance.
 The rash usually appears approximately 14 days after exposure and 3–5 days after the fever begins.
 It first appears along the hairline and behind the ears, spreads to the face and upper neck, and then proceeds down the body.
 The rash usually lasts 4–6 days.

 Up to one-third of people with measles experience one or more complications and one in ten people with measles will require hospital treatment.
 Children under five years old are more likely to develop complications than adults.
+Even with treatment, one or two out of 1,000 people with measles will die.

 Complications of measles include: